P105 – Students and Income Tax

-A post-secondary program that consists mainly of research will be eligible for the education amount, and the scholarship exemption, only if it leads to a college or CEGEP diploma, or a bachelor, masters, or doctoral degree (or an equivalent degree).
-Accordingly, post-doctoral fellowships will continue to be taxable.
+A post-secondary program that consists principally of research will be eligible for the education amount, and the scholarship exemption, only if it leads to a college or CEGEP diploma, or a bachelor, masters, or doctoral degree (or an equivalent degree).
+Accordingly, post doctoral fellowships will continue to be taxable.

 You can claim this amount only if you are entitled to claim the education amount (see above).

 The amount is: